A1 Northumberland crash: Road closed near Shotton, Morpeth

 The emergency services are on the scene, National Highways confirmed just before 10:10 GMT on Wednesday.

 Diversions have been put in place.
-The latest disruption comes as the A1 southbound remains closed near Berwick-upon-Tweed.
+The latest disruption comes as the A1 southbound also remains closed near Berwick-upon-Tweed.

-The road between the A698 and A1167 was shut due to an earlier crash.
+The road, between the A698 and A1167, was shut when three vehicles collided, leaving one person with minor injuries.

+A diversion is in place and police urged drivers to take alternative routes.

 Related Internet Links